jboss-fuse/quickstarts/fabric/sap-srfc-server-fabric/README.md

 		fabric:container-connect mychild

 9. In the `mychild` container's JBoss Fuse console, run `log:tail` to monitor the container's log.
-10. Copy the response file (`src/data/response.xml`) in the project to the data directory(`instances/mychild/work/sap-srfc-server-fabric/data`) of the quick start route.
-11. Invoke the camel route from SAP by running the `ZBAPI_FLCUST_GETLIST` program.
+10. Invoke the camel route from SAP by running the `ZBAPI_FLCUST_GETLIST` program.
-12. In the container's log observe the request received and the response returned by the endpoint.
+11. In the container's log observe the request received and the response returned by the endpoint.
-13. Compare the log's response with the received data displayed by the ABAP program.
+12. Compare the log's response with the received data displayed by the ABAP program.

 Stopping and Uninstalling the Quickstart
 ----------------------------------------